ScrapCodes/SS-on-kube/README.md

 We need a kubernetes cluster with sufficient available resources to run the demo.
 Minimally it should have 3 nodes , at the moment demo will only work against a real 3 node cluster and not minikube.
 The cluster should have minimally 14 cores available and 20 GiB of memory free.
  The reason is:

-a) Zookeeper service also run with 3 pods, each with resource requirement of 0.5 cpu and 1GiB memory per node.
+    a.
+Zookeeper service also run with 3 pods, each with resource requirement of 0.5 cpu and 1GiB memory per node.
 Each pod is configured with anti-affinity, so that each pod runs on a separate node.
 Hence the requirement for 3 node cluster arises.
 This is done, to accomplish resilience.

-b) Kafka service runs 3 pods, each with resource requirement of 1 cpu and 2GiB memory per node.
+    b.
+Kafka service runs 3 pods, each with resource requirement of 1 cpu and 2GiB memory per node.

-c) IBM MAX, service runs 2 instances of itself, and has minimum requirement of 1GiB memory and 1.5 cpu per node.
+    c.
+IBM MAX, service runs 2 instances of itself, and has minimum requirement of 1GiB memory and 1.5 cpu per node.

-d) Apache spark (as of version 2.4.4) by default uses 1.5 GiB of memory and 1 cpu by default for both driver and executor, unless configured to be something else.
+    d.
+Apache spark (as of version 2.4.4) by default uses 1.5 GiB of memory and 1 cpu by default for both driver and executor, unless configured to be something else.

 So estimating the requirements, we would need a kubernetes cluster with 3 nodes and 14 free cpu cores and 20 GiB memory.
 That is like enormous amount of resources for a demo !, but